ibm-messaging/mq-rdqm/cloud/aws-drha/README.md

 ### Installing IBM MQ

-I installed the Trial version of IBM MQ Advanced 9.2.0 for Linux.
-If you have spare licenses you could install the IBM MQ Advanced product.

 I created a directory /root/MQ and copied the file `mqadv_dev925_linux_x86-64.gz` to it.
 I then ran the following:
 ```
 cd MQ